droglenc/NCMTH107/resources/Syllabus-Current.md

   </table>
 </div>

-**If you meet with me in my office before the end of the second week of class**, your lowest four participation grades will be excluded when computing your final grade.

 <img class="img-right" src="../img/studying.jpg" alt="Studying Hours">

 As a general rule-of-thumb[^2], you are expected to spend 2-3 hours of time outside of class for each hour in class.
 This course meets for 4.5 hours per week and, thus, you should dedicate between 9 and 13.5 hours of time outside of class preparing for class, completing review and class exercises, and studying for exams. **The work required for this course can be completed within this expected amount of time, if that time is without distraction**.
 If you feel that you are spending an inordinate amount of time on some exercises or preparations because you are "stuck," then start your work earlier so that you can stop (and do other things) and make plans to see [me](#instructor--derek-ogle) or the [tutors](#tutors) for help.